OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-liberty-deep-dive/instructions.md

 * https://github.com/OpenLiberty/ci.maven
 * https://github.com/OpenLiberty/ci.gradle

-The Masterclass will make use of the `liberty-maven-plugin`.
+This class will make use of the `liberty-maven-plugin`.

-Take a look at the Maven build file for the coffee-shop project: `open-liberty-masterclass/start/barista/pom.xml`
+Take a look at the Maven build file for the coffee-shop project: `open-liberty-deep-dive/start/barista/pom.xml`

 Go to the barista project: